Nopparuj-an/FRA532EXAM_WS/README.md

        Fully explaination about error propagation see in this [link](https://www.youtube.com/watch?v=ubg_AAM7Zd8)

-  - **Reading covariance and offset from the file and publish IMU topic**

 - **Robot Description**
   The primary purpose of the `skt_description` package is to provide a comprehensive description of the robot's physical structure, including its base, caster frame, sensor frames, and any additional components required for visualization and simulation within the ROS environment.